naclomi/containers-tutorial/containers.md

 `> Executing task: docker run --rm -it  hello-world:latest <`

 This is actually displaying the CLI command that we could enter into the terminal to run the container.
+It's really nice that the graphical interface tells us its equivalent CLI commands like this!

 The docker **run** command takes this form:

 `docker run [flags] [image name]:[image version] `